saurabhshri/saurabhshri.github.io/_posts/2017-05-29-simple-yet-powerful-single-header-srt-subtitle-parsing-library-in-cpp.md

 ### Contribution and Feature request/ Bug

-Feel free to raise an issue or make a feature request here : https://github.com/saurabhshri/simple-yet-powerful-srt-subtitle-parser-cpp/issues .
+Feel free to raise an issue or make a feature request [here](https://github.com/saurabhshri/simple-yet-powerful-srt-subtitle-parser-cpp/issues).

 Also, feel free to contribute to the project.
 Your help would highly be appreciated! 😀